Extreme-Lensing Signatures Revealed by Correlations of Simulated Black-Hole Movies: Discussion and Conclusions

 In order to obtain a clearer picture of the instrumental specifications that could allow a measurement of lensing correlations, we will need to improve the realism of the synthetic data we generate and test its detectability in follow-up investigations.
 Some specific questions are: a) The analysis in this study was performed in the image domain, while in reality VLBI images are reconstructed from incomplete Fourier domain sampling.
 What is the realistic number of baselines required for our approach to be feasible? b) EHT data might exhibit irregular temporal sampling due to calibration requirements.
 When does this fact become an impediment for correlation measurements? c) At what level do instrumental, atmospheric, or other sources of noise obstruct correlation measurements? d) What is the required observation time?
-Here we used a movie duration of 4000~$GM/c^3$, corresponding to $\approx22$ hours for Sgr~A* and $\approx3.7$ years for M87*; it seems entirely possible, however, that a significantly shorter time could be sufficient.
-Furthermore, to make this technique a truly powerful tool, a systematic approach for parameter inference should be developed.
-How can the correlations be exploited to measure BH mass, spin, and inclination?
-How precise could such measurements be?
-We will study these questions in detail in our future work.
-But already at this point, we have presented encouraging evidence in support of the conjecture that signatures of extreme lensing could be revealed with image correlations, even at a terrestrial-VLBI resolution.
+Here we used a movie duration of 4000~$GM/c^3$, corresponding to $\approx22$ hours for Sgr~A* and $\approx3.7$ years for M87*; it seems entirely possible, however, that a significantly shorter time could be sufficient. e) What is a good quantitative measure for detection?
+In other words, how can we estimate the prominence (or conversely the probability of false detection) of an extreme-lensing peak? f) How does the correlation map change for fixed points in a different simulated movie?
+We hope to address these aspects in a follow-up work, but we briefly comment on them below.